 - Who? / Phase One: Explores how CJS value is associated with organizational structure and capacit.y

-- Context and History / Phase Two: Reviews current prevalence and scope of CJS between tribal and county governments in California.
+- Context and History / Phase One: Reviews current prevalence and scope of CJS between tribal and county governments in California.

 - Implementation and Management / Phase Three: The study aims to identify effective practices for CJS implementation.